 In the United States, the Americans with Disabilities Act (ADA) sets standards for website accessibility.
 While the details can be complex, the core principle is straightforward: websites should be accessible to people with disabilities.
 Shopify explains that web accessibility means designing a website so people with disabilities can perceive content, understand the site structure, navigate, and interact efficiently.
 For larger corporations, legal and financial consequences can result from non-compliance, as highlighted in this helpful video.
 Even for startups, prioritizing accessibility isn’t just ethically responsible; it’s a smart business decision that opens your website to a wider audience.
 Creating an inclusive digital environment isn’t just a legal requirement; it’s a growth strategy, according to Moldstud.
 Companies that prioritize inclusive design often experience increased user engagement and a larger customer base.

-Web Accessibility Principles
+Web Content Accessibility Guidelines (WCAG)

 These four principles are your foundation for building an accessible website.
 They’ll guide your design and development decisions, ensuring your site works for everyone.

-Use Text Alternatives and Semantic HTML
+Provide Text Alternatives and Use Semantic HTML

 One of the most common website accessibility oversights is forgetting alt text for images.
 Alt text isn’t just a description; it’s how screen readers convey image content to visually impaired users.
 Think of it as translating the visual into words.
 Accurate, concise alt text.
 Beyond alt text, using semantic HTML is crucial.
 This means choosing HTML elements based on their meaning, not just their appearance.
 For example, use <nav> for navigation and <article> for main content.
 This structured content makes it easier for assistive technologies to interpret and present your website effectively.

-Design Adaptable Layouts
+Design Adaptable and Flexible Layouts

 Accessibility means your website needs to function seamlessly on various devices and with different assistive technologies.
 Think responsive design that adjusts to different screen sizes, from smartphones to large desktop monitors.
 Your site should also work flawlessly with screen readers, keyboard navigation, and voice control software.
 This adaptability ensures everyone can access and interact with your content, regardless of their physical abilities or how they choose to browse.
 Tools like UserWay can help ensure your website meets accessibility guidelines.

-Build Navigable Interfaces
+Build Easy-to-Navigate Interfaces

 A clear and intuitive website structure is essential for all users, especially those with disabilities.
 A logical hierarchy with descriptive headings and labels makes it easy for everyone to find information.
 Keyboard navigation should be smooth and predictable, allowing users to tab through interactive elements without getting stuck.
 A well-designed sitemap and clear navigation menus further enhance usability for everyone.
 Gather feedback through user testing to identify and address navigation challenges.